-Overall, the total investment return was a loss of £212.2m (2021: £2.9m loss).
-This deterioration was largely driven by an increase in unrealised losses due to market volatility during 2022.
-However, the underlying interest income generated by the portfolio was £69.8m (2021: £61.9m) which resulted in the interest rate of return improving to 2.3% (2021: 2.2%).
+Overall, the total investment return was a profit of £190.5m (2022: £212.2m loss).
+This was driven by unrealised gains as a result of falling bond yields, primarily due to market expectations of future interest rate reductions.
+As yield curves fell asset values increased together with the "pull to par" unwind effect that occurs as assets approach maturity.
+The underlying interest income generated by the portfolio was £104.2m (2022: £69.8m) which resulted in the interest rate of return improving to 3.1% (2022: 2.3%).